 - Muddy or heavy?
 Cut to 1 pulse after the bloom, or pour slower.

 Change one variable at a time.
-Two changes at once means you cannot tell which one fixed (or broke) the cup.
+Make two changes at once and you can’t tell which one fixed (or broke) the cup.
+Scott Rao makes the same point in Coffee Brewing, and honestly it’s the single discipline that separates dialing in from guessing.

 - 15 g coffee, 240 g water (1:16)